MikHulk/socket_demo/README.md

   output_file

 options:
-  -h, --help   show this help message and exit
+  -h, --help     show this help message and exit --burst BURST  how many concurrent query you want
 ```

 By example if the server is listening on `localhost:9000` one can run: